insooth/insooth.github.io/partial-functions-magic-values.md

 unsigned distance(Point, Point);
 ```

 Type `Point` is a tuple of three `double` elements `(lat, lon, alt)` and some extra operations.
-Object of that type can be default constructed, constructed by specifying all or selected tuple elements.
+Objects of that type can be default constructed, constructed by specifying all or selected tuple elements.
 That means, its objects are not always well-formed, thus limited number of operations can be applied to them.
-Since `Point` is used in multiple ways by others its design cannot be changed.
+Since `Point` type is used in multiple ways by other parts of the system its design cannot be changed.

-Given that, `distance` works only for selected values from the whole domain of possible `Point` objects, it is partial function.
+Given that, `distance` works only for selected values from the whole domain of possible `Point` objects, it is a partial function.
 By doing patten matching on the arguments we can verify and reject incorrect input, in C++:

 ```c++
 unsigned distance(Point src, Point dst)